Issue Briefs

 The Endowment Tax

 In September 2020, the IRS published guidance that clarified many of the confusing definitions and components of the tax.
-While this guidance was helpful to the institutions paying the tax, there continues to be interest in Congress to repeal it or offset taxable amounts with amounts colleges provide in institutional aid.
+While this guidance was helpful to the institutions paying the tax, there continues to be efforts in the higher education community to repeal it or offset taxable amounts with amounts colleges provide in institutional aid.
 However, most of these efforts have so far proven unsuccessful.

 In the News